 If you’ve ever heard of a Bunka before, then there’s no surprise that the existence of Santoku will not come as much shock to you.
 These Japanese knife types share many similarities, but it’s also important to know what separates them so you can make an informed decision about which blade suits your kitchen tasks best.

-As I hinted earlier, the Santoku knife originated in Japan and has become popular in the United States over the past years.
-Today, many versions of the Santoku are being made in the US as well as other countries across the globe.
+The Santoku Knife was invented in Japan and has become a popular blade in the United States.
+Today, many versions of the Santoku are being made in the US and other countries across the globe.
 Santoku, in Japanese, means ‘three uses’ or ‘three virtues’.
 The meaning represents the three types of cuts the knife is crafted for: dicing, slicing and mincing.

-Besides, the Santoku blade, often made from high-carbon steel, boasts a flat cutting edge and a handle in line with the blade’s top edge.
+The Santoku blade is often made from high-carbon steel.
+It boasts a flat cutting edge and a handle in line with the blade’s top edge.
 At the end of the blade is a rounded curve popularly referred to as a Sheepsfoot.
 This is a sharp departure from the sharp point often associated with Western blades and it also distinguishes the Santoku as a Japanese tool.

 However, some Santoku knives follow the traditional Eastern design and are sharpened on only one side of the blade (single bevel).
 This design provides the chef better control over the direction of cuts.